-- One end of the tent only has an awning and weatherproof door for wind and rain protection.
-Purchasing the Garage add-on is an additional $100.
+- One end of the tent only has a weatherproof door for wind and rain protection.
+Purchasing the Kingdom Mud Room add-on is an additional $100.

 - The tall, tunnel-shaped design isn’t as strong in the wind as a well-built dome or hexagonal-style tent.

 For us, the REI Co-op Kingdom stands out as the best all-around premium camping tent.
 But there are certainly a number of formidable challengers.
 One popular option is the Marmot Limestone, which is a twist on a traditional dome-style tent.
-The Limestone features X-shaped cross poles, but adds separate poles along the upper portions of each side to increase interior volume.
+The Limestone features X-shaped cross poles but adds separate poles along the upper portions of each side to increase interior volume.
 With tons of mesh and large doors, it has an open feel and offers impressive ventilation.
-But for $30 more, we prefer the Kingdom’s larger interior (it has 9.4 additional square feet of floor area), 12 inch taller peak height, and more adaptable rainfly.
+But for $20 less, we prefer the Kingdom’s slightly larger vestibule (it has 4 additional square feet of floor area), more adaptable rainfly, better interior storage, and more durable materials.

 Another big seller in the camping world is Cabela’s Alaskan Guide Model.
-Inspired by mountaineering tents, this 4, 6, or 8-person tent features a hexagonal shape and provides fantastic wind protection for a camping design.
+Inspired by mountaineering tents, this four, six, or eight-person tent features a hexagonal shape and provides fantastic wind protection for a camping design.
 We don’t love that it comes with fiberglass poles—aluminum is stronger and less prone to breaking overall—but the sturdy structure is a better performer than the Kingdom in strong wind.
 For the 3-season camper, we give the overall edge to the Kingdom.
 It’s tough enough to handle most weather conditions, and with its tall tunnel-like shape and generous storage, is the more livable option.

 A final option is REI Co-op’s own Base Camp.
 The two models use similarly high quality materials but have completely different designs.
-The Base Camp is intended for 3+ season weather with a sturdier dome construction and overlapping poles, while the Kingdom’s design maximizes airflow and interior space.
-And unlike the Base Camp, the Kingdom has the Connect Tech zipper, a useful accessory that gives the option of adding a vestibule or garage for increased floor space and protection.
-A decision between the two should come down to priorities.
-For us, the Kingdom’s more vertical walls and rich feature set make it our favorite camping tent on the market.
+The Base Camp is intended for 3+ season weather with a sturdier dome construction and overlapping poles (for more, see our in-depth Base Camp review), while the Kingdom’s design maximizes airflow and interior space.
+And unlike the Base Camp, the Kingdom has the Mud Room and Porch accessories, which are a great way of increasing floor space and adding protection.
+In the end, the Kingdom’s more vertical walls, superior ventilation, and rich feature set make it our favorite camping tent on the market.